bsierieb1/xdasi-bio-2021-archive/docs/syllabus/index.md

 ## Course Website

 Reading, class notes, and in-class exercises will be posted here on a weekly basis.
 For students who cannot attend the "synchronous" portion of the course, recordings of each class will also be posted here.

-## Course Aims

-To provide introductory theory and hands-on training in exploratory data analysis and statistics for graduate students in biology who have no prior computational experience.
-Students will learn basic R programming as well as foundational concepts and practical tools that provide a starting point for further advanced study in genomics, bioinformatics and computational biology.

 ## Grading